useR2020NYC/proposal/proposal.md

 > An overview of the host city: why is it suitable for useR!, how easy is it to get to?

+# City Suitability

+NYC occupies a central position within the Northeast Meagalopolis, containing over 50 million people.
+That gives a large local audience to attend the conference.
+The city has three universities, NYU, Columbia, and CUNY, between them having over 360 thousand students.
+Additionally, the city has an strong presence in data science-related industries, particularly finance and healthcare.

+# Travelling to NYC

+NYC has three airports close by, two of which are international: John F. Kennedy International Airport, Newark Liberty International Airport, and LaGuardia Airport.
+The city's position on the East coast allows for relatively easy attendance from Europe and Africa.

+It is on a major Amtrak train route, and has many long-distance bus services, allowing for access from nearby cities such as Boston, Philadelphia, Baltimore, and Washington.

 ## Venue overview